RoryHemmings/cyber-rootkit-s23/blog_post.md

 }
 ```

-This program uses the `printf` function, which writes `"Hello World\n"` to standard output.
+This program uses the `printf` function from `<stdio.h>`, to write `"Hello World\n"` to standard output.
 However, writing to standard output is technically file manipulation, and thus it requires operating system intervention.
-This can be illustrated by looking at the generated machine code.
+This can be illustrated by looking at the generated `x86-64` machine code.

 ```s
 0000000000001149 <main>: